Simplifying Your Financial Life

-For many professors summertime provides reprieve from busy routines, giving way to vacations and time with family.
+For many professors, summertime provides reprieve from busy routines, giving way to vacations and time with family.
 This summer also granted the opportunity for reflection, given the tumult of the previous year, allowing many to define what is most important to them and the goals they hope to accomplish.
 In that regard, a complex financial life leaves more room to miss key things, may needlessly enhance tax liability, and leaves fewer assets behind for heirs.
-For those edging closer to retirement, the biggest questions moving forward are: how do I begin to simplify my financial life?
+For those edging closer to retirement, the biggest questions are: How do I begin to simplify my financial life?
 What does simplification even look like?

 “Simplicity is the final achievement.
 After one has played a vast quantity of notes and more notes, it is simplicity that emerges as the crowning reward [of art].”

 Our clients, much like you, have juggled the complicated aspects of life both personally and professionally.
 Their careers span decades, they have accomplished many of their goals in research, and they have adult children and grandchildren.
 They have “played the vast quantity of notes.”
-We focus now on simplifying their financial lives to create flexibility and achieve sustainable retirement lifestyles.
+We focus now on simplifying their financial lives to create flexibility and pursue sustainable retirement lifestyles.

 The Geography of Retirement: Where You Live Matters

 Reviewing your real estate holdings is an important exercise as you move toward retirement.
 Ask yourself questions like: is the home I live in now the same home I am going to retire in or be living in during the next 5-10 years?
 If not, explore ways to free up cash flow before retirement.
 Significant opportunities may exist to reduce the fixed monthly expenses of a home or vacation property.